-Who is the guitarist that expert guitarists look up to for inspiration?
-Who is the best guitarist ever?
-The guitarist's guitarist?
+Who's the guitarist that expert guitarists look up to for inspiration?
+Who's the best guitarist ever?

 Django Reinhardt, often simply referred to as 'Django' (well before the Quentin Tarantino movie) is regarded as 'the world's most influential pre-rock'n'roll guitarist'.

-It's surprising then that so many people, including many guitar players, have never heard of him!
+It's surprising then that so many people, including many guitar players who reckon themselves, have never heard of him.

 Yet as we'll see many of the worlds best guitarists in their own right cite Django as their main inspiration.
 And if you're saying to yourself 'no, never heard of Django' then you're in for a treat.